-Action 14.3.3: Encourage energy efficiency in existing residential construction by providing every resident with literature on Vermont Residential Building Energy Standards.
+Action 14.3.2: Provide every residential property owner and commercial property owner with literature on Vermont Residential Building Energy Standards and/or Vermont Commercial Building Energy Standards (CBES).

-Action 14.3.4: Make conformity with the standards of the Vermont Residential Building Energy Standards (RBES) a Standard of all Conditional Uses within the Zoning Ordinance.
+Action 14.3.3: Make conformity with the standards of the Vermont Residential Building Energy Standards (RBES) and the Commercial Building Energy Standard (CBES) a Standard of all Conditional Uses within the Zoning Ordinance.
+30 V.S.A.
+51 and Vermont Commercial Building Energy Standards

-Action 14.3.5: Provide residents with information on resources available to assist homeowners in energy audits including:
+Action 14.3.4: Provide residents with information on resources available to assist homeowners in energy audits including:

-- conservation of water - home heat loss - weatherization methods, materials, and installation - siting and design of homes to maximize natural heating/reduce heating in summer - utilization of solar, wind, and water power
+- conservation of water - home heat loss - weatherization methods, materials, and installation - siting and design of homes to maximize natural heating/reduce heating in summer - utilization of solar, wind, wood, biomass, and water power

-Action 14.3.6: Conduct energy audits of all municipal buildings, new and existing.
+Action 14.3.5: Conduct energy audits of all municipal buildings, new and existing.
 Address energy recommendations as funding allows.

-Action 14.3.7: Support Moover public transportation services.
+Action 14.3.6: Support Moover public transportation services.

-Action 14.3.8: Provide car-pooling lots on route 9 East and West.
+Action 14.3.7: Maintain adequate Park-and-Ride spaces.

-Action 14.3.9: Provide safe sidewalks and walkways/bikeways to encourage pedestrian transportation.
+Action 14.3.8: Provide safe sidewalks and walkways/bikeways to encourage pedestrian transportation.

-Policy 4: Preserve and restore aesthetics of the town by relocating distribution lines out of site when feasible and possible.
+Policy 4: Preserve and restore aesthetics of the town by relocating distribution lines out of sight when feasible and possible.